jeff-adkisson/swe-3313-fall-2023/project/README.md

 `Due Tues, Nov 7, 2023`

-In this component, you will combine your knowledge of the project, the requirements, and your technology choice's UI capabilities to produce a high-fidelity mockup of your application using the free edition of [Marvel](https://marvelapp.com).
+In this component, you will combine your knowledge of the project, the requirements, and your technology choice's UI capabilities to produce a [high-fidelity iteractive mockup](https://www.uxpin.com/studio/blog/high-fidelity-prototyping-low-fidelity-difference) of your application using the free edition of [Marvel](https://marvelapp.com).

 In this component, you are designing how users will move through your application.
 After reviewing your mockup, your client (me) will have a good understanding how each screen will look and how each screen relates to one another.